mottwan/python_webdriver_screenplay_cucumber/README.md

 This will generate an HTML report named `report.html` in the root directory.

-## Screenplay Pattern in current project

-The Screenplay pattern is a design pattern that improves test maintainability and readability by separating concerns.
-The pattern consists of the following components:

-- Actor: Represents the user interacting with the system.
-- Ability: Represents a user's ability, e.g., browsing the web.
-- Task: Represents a user's task, e.g., logging in.
-- Question: Represents a question the user asks about the system's state, e.g., is the user logged in?

 ## Adding New Tests

 1. Create a new feature file in the `features` directory using Gherkin syntax.